Boostcom/bl-api-v3/source/includes/bl-api/v3/50_offers.md

 For example `order_by=usable ASC, created_at DESC` will return offers sorted by their usability, then by their creation date.

-Following offer attributes may be used for ordering:
+Following offer attributes may be used for sorting  in general:

 * name
 * usable_since
 * usable_until
 * created_at

+In member context (without `preview=true` param):

 * usable
 * uses_left
 * liked

+Also, when querying offers by *single* collection_id, the list may also be sorted by:

+* collection_position

 ### Response (JSON object)